 There are more than 100 Blue Light emergency telephones located throughout campus with a direct connection to the UWPD.
-Blue Light emergency telephones are tested monthly with UWPD and the Physical Plant provides maintenance.
+Blue Light emergency telephones are tested regularly by UWPD and Transportation Services.
+The Physical Plant and DolT provides maintenance.
 All emergency phones (with the exception of emergency phones located inside campus buildings and elevators) have a blue light above them.
 All emergency phones are labeled "Emergency."
 For more information about Blue Light emergency phones, please click here.